canonical/kafka-k8s-operator/docs/tutorial/enable-encryption.md

 ```

 Note that if the `kafka-test-app` was running before, there may be multiple logs related to the different
 runs.
 Refer to the latest logs produced and also check that in the logs the connection is indeed established
-with the encrypted port 9093.
+with the encrypted port `9093`.

 ### Remove external TLS certificate

-To remove the external TLS and return to the locally generated one, unrelate applications:
+To remove the external TLS and return to the locally generated one, remove relation with certificates provider:

 ```shell
 juju remove-relation kafka-k8s  self-signed-certificates